 Don’t miss out on a golden retirement opportunity!

 Retirement is around the corner.
-If you don’t act now, you could find yourself in a situation where you’re left cash strapped, with nowhere to turn.
+If you don’t act now, you could find yourself in a situation where you’re left strapped for cash, with nowhere to turn.
 Now’s the time to access your share of the £2m already released in 2021.

 - The secret to using an equity release mortgage safely and correctly.